Vito Antuofermo

 Vito Antuofermo (/it/; born February 9, 1953) is an Italian American actor and retired professional boxer.
-He is a former undisputed World Middleweight Champion.
+He competed from 1971 to 1985 and held the undisputed world middleweight championship from 1979 to 1980, winning the WBA, WBC and The Ring titles by defeating Hugo Corro in Monte Carlo.

 Background

 Antuofermo was born in Italy, in the town of Palo del Colle, about 15 km inland from the city of Bari.
 His family moved to the United States when he was 17 years old.
 Antuofermo learned how to fight in the tough areas of New York City.
 By his teens, he had made up his mind that he wanted to be a professional boxer.

 He has lived in Howard Beach, Queens.

 Amateur career

 Antuofermo won the 1970 147 lb New York Golden Gloves Championship, defeating Thomas Chestnut in the finals.
 In 1971, Antuofermo was defeated by future Light Heavyweight Champion Eddie Gregory in the finals of the 147 lb Open division.
 Antuofermo trained at the Police Athletic Leagues Sweeney Center in Brooklyn, New York.

 Professional career

 Antuofermo had a propensity to cut easily, especially around the eyebrows.
 In between rounds in his fights, as much attention (if not more) was given to Vito patching up cuts on his face as it was giving him advice and instructions.

 In 1979, Antuofermo became World Middleweight Champion by beating defending champion Hugo Corro by a decision in 15 rounds at Monte Carlo.
 According to an article in The Ring, Howard Cosell, who was working on that fight's live broadcast to the US, was telling viewers that Corro was, in his opinion, way ahead on the judges' cards.
 When someone on the American television crew found out it was Antuofermo who was actually leading on the cards, Cosell then began to say he had Antuofermo ahead.
 All three judges' scorecards were very close, each showing a tight, one-point margin: 143–142, 146–145 in Antuofermo's favor, and 146–145 in Corro's favor.

 On the morning after winning the title, Antuofermo and his crew were driving to a small vacation in Italy, when he saw a car fly off a bridge under which they were passing.
 The car landed right in front of him, but luckily the accident did not injure any occupants in Antuofermo's car.
 He was so shocked that he kept driving and never found out what happened to the occupants of that car.
 He came back to his senses about 20 minutes later.